annaphp/spring_notes/spring_review_answers.md

 - @Controller

 What is ui.model?
-- is ui.model holds an object that is passed from a conroller into a view
+- is ui.model holds an object that is passed from a controller into a view

 What is a view template?
-- is an incomplete view that is completed with dinamically rendered data
+- is an incomplete view that is completed with dynamically rendered data

 What is a templating engine.
 - View template engine allows to organize view pages and get rid of redundant code.

 How is ui.model used with templating engines?
-- ui.model used to populate dinamically rendered parts of the view template
+- ui.model used to populate dynamically rendered parts of the view template

 What 2 main http methods do you know?
 - GET, POST